-Professor and Director of the Hybridoma and Molecular Biology Facilities.
+Kurt G. Hofer Professor of Biological Science and Director of the Hybridoma and Molecular Biology Facilities.
 [Distinguished Research Professor 2004/2005; Loretta Ellias Award for Excellence in Teaching 1995/1996] Received his Ph.D. from Tulane University (1971) and engaged in postdoctoral studies at the University of Illinois Medical Center.
 Since 1978, Dr. Roux has been teaching Immunology and conducting research on the biochemistry and molecular genetics of the antibody molecule at FSU.
 A related line of research involves the use of immunoelectron microscopy to study the structure and function of antibodies, HIV-1 envelope glycoprotein, gp120, and other macromolecules of immunological interest.